 If you want to claim that you are a serious Agile Coach it would be helpful to be able to show a strong certification supporting this claim.

-The Agile world is full of entry-level certifications that are very easy to get, just like every other unregulated area of knowledge.
+The Agile world is full of entry-level certifications that are very easy to get.
 You can get foundation level Agile certifications by taking a simple exam or sitting in class for two days.
 But should you?

 When considering foundation level certifications, keep in mind the following: